vaginessa/OctoHub/README.md

     - The unlocking page and the way to this page is made respective and nudging to go and support

-Moreover, a set of fixes has been cherry picked from [KaustubhPatange](https://github.com/KaustubhPatange/FastHub)'s fork.
+Moreover, a set of fixes has been cherry picked from [KaustubhPatange](https://github.com/KaustubhPatange/FastHub) and [figonzal1](https://github.com/figonzal1/FastHub-RE/) forks.

-__My project, FastHub-RE, tries to continue the awesome job of the original and currently unmaintained FastHub and the good intentions of FastHub-Libre.__
+__My project, OctoHub, tries to continue the awesome job of the original and currently unmaintained FastHub and the good intentions of FastHub-Libre and FastHub-RE.__

 ## Description
 Yet another **open-source** GitHub client app based on FastHub looking forward for newer features.